stephenhuh/shellconfig/README.md

 	download powerline fonts from https://github.com/powerline/fonts
 	set iTerm2 non-ascii fonts to inconsolata for powerline at 12pt set iTerm2 ascii font to hack 12 pt (preferred)

+	run some package manager install on tmux for that
 # Update

 	cd ~/.vim/shellconfig